 Played by Carrie Coon, Jean is a smart and resourceful reporter who becomes instrumental in digging deeper into the investigation.
 She is more experienced than Loretta and helps her learn a few tricks of the trade in the process.
-If you are wondering whether she is based on a real person, then here’s what you should know.
+If you are wondering whether she is inspired by a real person, then here’s what you should know.

 Yes, Jean Cole was a real investigative journalist who reported on the Boston Strangler case along with Loretta McLaughlin.
 The duo worked together on reporting as the stories broke out about the murders and how the police were tackling the case.
 They didn’t receive a warm welcome and barely had words of encouragement from people in law enforcement.
 Described as “very tough” by her brother, Kevin, she was said to have put up with harassment from superiors who didn’t believe that women could be investigative journalists.
 “She did the stories women didn’t do — murders included,” Kevin said.